-The Houston Safari Club Grant Program is designed to promote and develop wildlife conservation efforts by providing financial aid to deserving projects and organizations.
+The Houston Safari Club Foundation Grants Program.
+Designed to promote and develop wildlife conservation efforts by providing financial assistance to deserving projects and organizations.

 To Submit Grant Requests

-Grant requests are reviewed on a monthly basis by HSC’s Grants Committee and HSC’s Board of Directors.
-The purpose and goal of a grant request must be aligned with HSC’s mission statement: Preserving the sport of hunting through education, conservation and the protection of hunters’ rights.
+Grant requests are reviewed on a monthly basis by HSCF’s Grants Committee and HSCF’s Board of Directors.
+The purpose and goal of a grant request must be aligned with HSCF’s mission statement: preserving the sport of hunting through education, conservation and the promotion of our hunting heritage.

-If you feel your project or organization would qualify to receive a grant from the HSC, please submit the HSC Grant Application.
+If you feel your project or organization would qualify to receive a grant from HSCF, please submit a Grant Application.

 Please submit request to allow adequate time for review and consideration of your request.